 Who will be teaching the course?

-The course planning and teaching team includes two UCSC Professors (Kapuscinski and Carter), a UCSC lecturer and entrepreneur in residence (Carafa), a UCSC Graduate Program Advisor (Sarah Eminhizer) and a stellar set of Silicon Valley leaders in innovation and entrepreneurship (Steve Weinstein, Rhadika Malpini, and Vikram Sahai).
-Professor Anne Kapuscinski is responsible for assessing graduate students' work and a Lecturer who is an entrepreneur in residence in Professor Sue Carter's Innovation program will be responsible for assessing undergrads' work.
+The course planning and teaching team includes two UCSC Professors (Kapuscinski and Carter), lecturer Andrea Carafa, and Coastal Science & Policy Program Assistant Program Director (Sarah Eminhizer) and a stellar set of Silicon Valley leaders in innovation and entrepreneurship (Steve Weinstein and Radhika Malpani).
+Professor Anne Kapuscinski is responsible for assessing graduate students' work and Andrea Carafa will be responsible for assessing undergrads' work.

 How do apply?